-Headache as a symptom and migraine as a disease may reflect adaptive processes associated with host defence mechanisms against viruses.
-For example, migraine-driven behaviours (e.g., social distancing due to photophobia) in the setting of viral illness may play adaptive roles in reducing viral spread.
+Headache as a symptom and migraine as a disease may reflect adaptive processes associated with host defense mechanisms against viruses.
+For example, migraine-driven behaviors (e.g., social distancing due to photophobia) in the setting of viral illness may play adaptive roles in reducing viral spread.

 Professor Shapiro and colleagues surveyed a cross-section of US adults (N=66,585; aged 18–65 years) in the National Health and Wellness Survey (NHWS) regarding their experiences of COVID-19 with or without migraine during April to July 2020.2